-Standard Club until 20 August 2021 paid an annual management fee to the managers and has engaged Charles Taylor for outsourced services (technology, investment management, internal audit and support services).
+Standard Club engages Charles Taylor for outsourced services (technology, investment management, internal audit and support services).
 One of the five directors of Standard Ireland is a representative of a member company.
 Three are insurance expert non-executive directors, and two are independent.
-The fifth is a senior employee of the Standard Club group and the managing director of Standard Ireland.
-Other than the insurance and membership interest of the member director's companies, the directors have no financial interests in Standard Club and its subsidiaries.
+The fifth is a senior employee of the group and the managing director of Standard Ireland.
+Other than the insurance and membership interest of the member director's companies, the directors have no financial interests in Standard Club (or NorthStandard Limited following the merger) and its subsidiaries.

-Standard Ireland has in place a comprehensive quota share reinsurance programme with its fellow group subsidiary, Standard Re, whereby 90% of premium (net of external reinsurance recoveries) will be ceded to Standard Re and 90% of claims (net of external reinsurance recoveries) will be recovered from Standard Re.
+Standard Ireland has in place a comprehensive quota share reinsurance programme with its fellow group subsidiary, Standard Re (NorthStandard Re post-20 February 2023), whereby 90% of premium (net of external reinsurance recoveries) is ceded to Standard Re and 90% of claims (net of external reinsurance recoveries) is recovered from Standard Re.
+This reinsurance has continued unchanged with NorthStandard Re following the merger of Standard Re and NEMIA after 20 February 2023).